 He ran his eyes up and down the list and he was getting more nervous than me, that’s when I knew this is a situation I can control.
 This person wasn’t confident to give me the wrong answer.

-In my previous life I worked in the entertainment industry, from managing crowds, setting up events and stage management.
+In my previous life, I worked in the entertainment industry, managing crowds, setting up events and stage management.